Royal forest: Disafforestation, sale of forest lands and the Western Rising

 Cecil made the first steps towards abolition of the forests, as part of James I's policy of increasing his income independently of Parliament.
 Cecil investigated forests that were unused for royal hunting and provided little revenue from timber sales.
 Knaresborough Forest in Yorkshire was abolished.
 Revenues in the Forest of Dean were increased through sales of wood for iron smelting.
 Enclosures were made in Chippenham and Blackmore for herbage and pannage.

 Cranfield commissioned surveys into assart lands of various forests, including Feckenham, Sedgemoor and Selwood, laying the foundations of the wide-scale abolition of forests under Charles I. The commissioners appointed raised over £25,000 by compounding with occupiers, whose ownership was confirmed, subject to a fixed rent.
 Cranfield's work led directly to the disafforestation of Gillingham Forest in Dorset and Chippenham and Blackmore in Wiltshire.
-Additionally, he created the model for abolition of the forests followed throughout the 1630s.
+Additionally, he created the model for the abolition of the forests followed throughout the 1630s.

 Each disafforestation would start with a commission from the Exchequer, which would survey the forest, determine the lands belonging to the crown, and negotiate compensation for landowners and tenants whose now-traditional rights to use of the land as commons would be revoked.
 A legal action by the Attorney General would then proceed in the Court of Exchequer against the forest residents for intrusion, which would confirm the settlement negotiated by the commission.
 Crown lands would then be granted (leased), usually to prominent courtiers, and often the same figures that had undertaken the commission surveys.
 Legal complaints about the imposed settlements and compensation were frequent.

 The disafforestations caused riots and Skimmington processions resulting in the destruction of enclosures and reoccupation of grazing lands in a number of West Country forests, including Gillingham, Braydon and Dean, known as the Western Rising.
 Riots also took place in Feckenham, Leicester and Malvern.
 The riots followed the physical enclosure of lands previously used as commons, and frequently led to the destruction of fencing and hedges.
 Some were said to have had a "warlike" character, with armed mobs numbering hundreds, for instance in Feckenham.
 The rioters in Dean fully destroyed the enclosures surrounding 3,000 acres in groups that numbered thousands of participants.

 The disturbances tended to involve artisans and cottagers who were not entitled to compensation.
-The riots were hard to enforce against, due to the lack of efficient militia, and the low born nature of the participants.
+The riots were hard to enforce against, due to the lack of efficient militia, and the low-born nature of the participants.
 Ultimately, however, enclosure succeeded, with the exceptions of Dean and Malvern Chase.

 In 1641, Parliament passed the Delimitation of Forests Act 1640 (16 Cha.
-1 c.
+1. c.
 16, also known as Selden's Act) to revert the forest boundaries to the positions they had held at the end of the reign of James I.